Last Updated: September 27, 2019 Abhishek Gurung

 - Place: Gokarna

-- Highlight: Mahabaleshwar temple has a small hole in the centre of the temple from where the devotees can see top of the Atmalinga.
+- Highlight: Mahabaleshwar temple has a small hole in the center of the temple from where the devotees can see the top of the Atmalinga.
 The deity inside is said to be more than 1500 years old.

 Durga Temple: Discover the beautifully carved sculptures on the exteriors and witness the beautiful idol of the Goddess Durga in Aihole

-The Aihole Durga Temple is one of the oldest temple structure built on the banks of Malaprabha River.
-Often visited by tourists, this shrine is adorned in a Dravidian style of architecture and is famed for its unique semicircular apsis.
-The exteriors of the shrine from the elevated plinth to the corridor has a detailed sculpture of arts designed on it.
+Constructed between the 7th and 8th centuries, Aihole’s Durga Temple is one of the oldest temple structures built on the banks of Malaprabha River.
+Often visited by tourists, this shrine is adorned in a blend of Dravidian, Nagara, and southern Mandapa style of architecture, with the temple mainly built in the Gajaprastha style, and famed for its unique semicircular apsis.
+The exteriors of the shrine from the elevated plinth to the corridor have detailed sculptures of arts designed on it.

 - Place: Aihole

-Bhutanatha Temple: Explore the temple of Bhootnath and witness different incarnations of Lord Vishnu
+Bhutanatha Temples: Explore the temple of Bhootnath and witness different incarnations of Lord Vishnu

-Built in a mixed variation of north and early south Indian style of architecture, this popular group of temples called Bhutanatha Temple is a place that must be visited.
-Circulating the pristine lake of Agastya and Rocky Mountains of Badami, this temple is dedicated to Bhoothnath, an incarnation of Lord Shiva.
+Built in a mixed variation of north and early south Indian style of architecture, this popular group of sandstone temples called Bhutanatha Temples is a place that must be visited in Karnataka.
+Circulating the pristine lake of Agastya and Rocky Mountains of Badami, this temple is dedicated to Bhutanatha, an incarnation of Lord Shiva.
 Here, you can find two sets of temples, Bhutanatha on the east and Mallikarjuna on the north-east.

-- Main Deity: Bhoothnath (incarnation of Lord Shiva)
+- Main Deity: Bhutanatha (incarnation of Lord Shiva)

 - Place: Badami